 Make sure that the prerequisites for deploying StarWind stretched Hyper-V cluster are met:

-Each iSCSI and Synchronization network channel throughput should be aG0link
+- Each iSCSI and Synchronization network channel throughput should be at least 1Gbps

 StarWind Failover Strategies